LLNL/axom/src/docs/sphinx/dev_guide/testing.rst

 CMake Files and Variables for Examples
 =======================================

-The `CMakeLists.txt` file in component examples directory defines the following items:
+The `CMakeLists.txt` file in each component's 'examples' directory defines the following items:

   #.
 Variables for example source files and header files as needed